Five Parenting Mistakes We Make with Our Children

 4. Expecting your child to match up with your desires

-Your son is an introvert?
-He likes things you don’t understand?
-He’s more independent than you’d like him to be?
-Respect his personality and support him in every thing he does.
+Is your child an introvert?
+Does he like things you don’t understand?
+Is he more independent than you’d like him to be?
+Respect his personality and support him in everything he does.

 Each child has their own character and this is something we need to understand from the start.
-It’s good for them to have their own ideas.
+And so, it’s good for them to have their own ideas.
 This will help guide them in the world to be happy.

-Child rearing doesn’t mean raising identical children with little minds that all think alike.
-Help your child find their own path to become a mature person with their own personality and way of being.
+Child-rearing doesn’t mean raising identical children with little minds that all think alike.
+Thus, help your child find their own path to become a mature person with their own personality and way of being.

-Never do it, never make comparisons.
+Never, under any circumstances should we make comparisons.
 Each one of your children is unique and special with their own unique characteristics.
-Love them equally and cultivate their maturity, responsibility and self esteem to raise them to be happy people.
+Love them equally and cultivate their maturity, responsibility, and self-esteem to raise them to be happy.